Can Apple Get Away with “Funness”?

 Attributive Nouns: My Party Was Funner, but Your Box Isn’t Hatter

 An interesting point that I didn’t mention before is that nouns can act like adjectives without actually being adjectives, and when they do, we call them attributive nouns.
 For example, when you look up “tree” or “hat” in the Merriam-Webster online dictionary, it doesn’t say anything about the words being adjectives; but in sentences such as “We went to a tree farm,” and “Get my hat box,” “tree” and “hat” are attributive nouns acting like adjectives.
 “Tree” is modifying “farm” and “hat” is modifying “box.”

-My frequent guest writer, Neal Whitman, just mentioned to me in passing a couple of days ago that it was through this kind of attributive noun use that “fun” slipped from being a noun to an adjective.
+Neal Whitman just mentioned to me in passing a couple of days ago that it was through this kind of attributive noun use that “fun” slipped from being a noun to an adjective.